c3ilabuser/student9_lab/exercise2.md

 ##Introduction

-Since the first release of your Awesome ToDo App, you've enhanced your DevOps tooling by introducing Jenkins, adding some automated testing, as well as a prod approval step.
-You want to make sure it's all working before handing the keys over to your Product Owner.
+Since the first release of your Awesome ToDo App, you're DevOps team has improved your pipeline by adding some test(s) after deployment and manual approval step before deploying to Prodution.
+This involved adding the Jenkins to the pipeline to run the steps, and using Jenkins to add some automated testing, and the prod approval step.
+Incidentally - the test your testers added was to make sure the the app really is "Awesome".

-In this exercise, you will be going through a set of steps to confirm you new DevOps goodness works, and making any tweaks along the way to get it humming along.
+In this exercise, you will be going through a set of steps to change your app, make sure it passes post-dev deployment tests and promote it to Production.

 As with the last exercise, this one makes use of a basic "ToDo List" web application.
 In the course of this exercise, you will experience (some of this is review from the past exercise):